Transfer functions

 Create a TransferFunction from a data file at filename.

-The file can be either a h5-File created with this package.
+The file can be either a h5-File created with this package or a file that is written by a VNA.
 Keyword arguments will be passed to load_tf_fromVNA

 source